javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 let g = f(); // g is reachable, and keeps the outer lexical environment in memory
 ```

-Please note that if `f()` is called many times, and resulting functions are saved, then the corresponding Lexical Environment objects will also be retained in memory.
+Please note that if `f()` is called many times, and resulting functions are saved, then all corresponding Lexical Environment objects will also be retained in memory.
 All 3 of them in the code below:

 ```js
 function f() {